weavejester/ring-oauth2/README.md

 ```

 The handler associated with the landing route can check for this token
-and complete authetication of the user.
+and complete authentication of the user.

 [the specification]: https://tools.ietf.org/html/rfc6749#section-2.3.1